-The Group's share of net profit from investments in joint ventures in the period is \$0.3 million (2020: net loss \$0.1 million).
-The Group's share of net assets from investment in joint ventures at reporting date are \$26.1 million (2020: \$2.7 million) and are not considered material.
+The Group's share of net profit from investments in joint ventures in the period is \$0.4 million (2021: \$0.3 million).
+The Group's share of net assets from investment in joint ventures at reporting date are \$22.0 million (2021: \$26.1 million) and are not considered material.

-Investments in associates and joint ventures are accounted for using the equity method of accounting.
+Investments in joint ventures are accounted for using the equity method of accounting.
 Investments are initially recognised at cost and subsequently adjusted for the Group's share of net profit or loss.
-The carrying value of an investment is reduced by the value of dividends received from the associate or joint venture.
+The carrying value of an investment is reduced by the value of dividends received from the joint venture.